bryanbuchanan/junkbox/readme.md

 You can also create a name/password to protect individual folders, separately from the global "viewer" accounts already mentioned.

-1. Create a text file on your computer named **_password.txt**.
+1. Create a text file named **_password.txt** with the contents:
-2. Inside that txt file, put this:

 		name: joe
 		password: pdub

-	And change "joe" and "pdub" to whatever name/password you'd like to require.
+2. Change "joe" and "pdub" to whatever name/password you'd like to require for this folder.
 3. Upload the **_password.txt** file to the folder you'd like it to protect.
+It'll also protect all folders within that folder.